Dr. Jacqueline Fewkes

 BA Anthropology, Johns Hopkins University (1995)

-Dr. Jacqueline H. Fewkes is a Professor of Anthropology.
-She is a cultural anthropologist who has conducted anthropological research in many different parts of the world, including India, Indonesia, the Maldives, Saudi Arabia, and the United States.
+Dr. Jacqueline H. Fewkes is a Professor of Anthropology at the Wilkes Honors College of Florida Atlantic University.
+She is a cultural anthropologist who has conducted anthropological research in many different parts of the world, including India, Indonesia, the Maldives, Saudi Arabia, South Korea, and the United States.

 As a faculty member at the Honors College Dr. Fewkes uses experiential learning as a central guiding pedagogical philosophy.
 In addition to involving students in her fieldwork to provide them with hands-on research experience, Dr. Fewkes offers research opportunities in classes through the use of labs, field excursions, and project work.
 She has served as the faculty mentor for our Flagler Scholars, making service-learning a central part of the Flagler leadership experience.
 Dr. Fewkes has also brought students to national conferences to present papers/posters, serves as the anthropology club advisor, and regularly organizes speaker colloquiums at the college.